How to Write Quality Feature Articles

 Research is now essential, leave no angle left uncovered.
-Read research papers, analyse relevant statistics and trends, interview people from all sides.
+Read research papers, analyze relevant statistics and trends, interview people from all sides.
 Obtaining interviews can be difficult, tenacity and patience are necessary at this stage.
 Contact more people than are required, as inevitably some will refuse to speak with you.

 The feature article developed from the news story of Miss X, discussed the issue of mental health and NHS bed blocking.
-Interviewees could include: patients, carers, ambulance staff, medical staff, NHS management and outside agencies (for example community mental health nurses, social services and mental health charities).
+Interviewees could include: patients, carers, ambulance staff, medical staff, NHS management, and outside agencies (for example community mental health nurses, social services and mental health charities).
 A variety of interview sources will produce a more informative piece of writing.

 Armed with masses of research you are ready to write.
 At this stage it is a wise idea to have your target topic written in front of you, this avoids straying off subject.
 The opening paragraph must hook the reader, blend facts and creative writing that engages and transports them into the story.
 Grab the readers curiosity and expectation, create surprise, add quotes or interesting statistics.

 Here is a first draft of the feature article derived from Miss Xs story.